 Life in a Modern Rome

 Fellow ex-pats (yes I use that word to describe myself, unlike just about everyone else I know here I am in Italy as a guest of the Foreign Ministry and will have to leave when my husband’s job here is finished) and immigrants wring their hands at the invasion of all of this non-Italian culture.
 I am not worried.
-The first of the Erasmus kids are in their 30’s now and have seen the world, tried new foods, learned new languages and most importantly, come home.
-Like Italians with their confident adoption of English words like business and selfie with no fear about the loss of their language, I have little doubt that the local bar will survive the opening of the long-rumored Starbucks and no one is completely abandoning their leisurely Sunday lunches at the beach because of a delivery taco on a Saturday night.
+The first of the Erasmus kids are in their 30’s now and have seen the world, tried new foods, learned new languages, and most importantly, come home.
+Like Italians with their confident adoption of English words like Smart-Working and Fiction, I have no fear about the loss of their language, I have little doubt that the local bar will survive the opening of the long-rumored Starbucks and no one is completely abandoning their leisurely Sunday lunches at the beach or with nonna because of a delivery taco on a Saturday night.

 I still eat more Amatriciana than sushi and the Pantheon still makes me gasp when I walk by but here are a few new-ish things that make life in Rome just a little bit easier.

 Yes, there is Uber here in Rome, but I have never used it.
 Only UberX is available and there is a more economical alternative.
 Some taxi drivers in Rome got organized and joined in a global app called Free Now.
 The way it used to work was you had to call for a taxi or find a taxi stand.
 There is no flagging down taxis from the street in Rome.
 In all my years here I have never, not one time, been able to get a taxi by calling one.
 In Balduina we lived across the street from a taxi stand so it was easy but here in Monti, the closest stands are about a 10-minute walk away.
 Using Free Now I have booked taxis a day ahead of time for 5:00 am trips to the airport and for five minutes before I want to go somewhere.
 You can choose to pay in the app or in cash.